muzahid604/product/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

- This will create a bullet point list in your markdown Markup : * Bullet list
+ This will create a bullet point list in your markdown
+* Bullet list
 * Nested bullet
       * Sub-nested bullet etc
           * Bullet list item 2